open-telemetry/opentelemetry-specification/specification/common/attribute-type-mapping.md

 [slices](https://golang.org/ref/spec#Slice_types)) SHOULD be converted to AnyValue's [array_value](https://github.com/open-telemetry/opentelemetry-proto/blob/38b5b9b6e5257c6500a843f7fdacf89dd95833e8/opentelemetry/proto/common/v1/common.proto#L35) field.
-String Values and Byte Sequences are an exception from this rule (see above).
+String values and byte sequences are an exception from this rule (see above).

+The rules described in this document should be applied recursively to each element of the array.

 #### Associative Arrays With Unique Keys